lookthis664/Osint-tools-colibris/README.md

 This installs all requirements needed

 ⚠️ You need to have a good Wi-Fi connection in order to fully utilize the power of the software.
+⚠️ Can be lunch on Raspberry Pi Zero 2 W *(you will to do some modification in the script for lunche him)*

 ### All command here: